MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns **TRUE** on success, **FALSE** on failure.

 ### Remarks
- This member function emulates the functionality of the [LVM_SETTILEINFO](http://msdn.microsoft.com/library/windows/desktop/bb761210) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_SETTILEINFO](http://msdn.microsoft.com/library/windows/desktop/bb761210) message, as described in the Windows SDK.

 ##  <a name="clistctrl__settileviewinfo"></a>  CListCtrl::SetTileViewInfo
  Sets information that a list view control uses in tile view.